MrProgrammerMan/MrProgrammerMan/README.md

 ## Focus — philosophical

 Good software accounts for ethical, societal and practical considerations.
-It's not only functional, but also maintainable and well documented — able to evolve with the client's needs and be passed to other developers with little friction.
+It's not only functional (no pun intended), but also maintainable and well documented — able to evolve with the client's needs and be passed to other developers with little friction.

 I have a great interest in finding *"proper"* solutions to problems.
 More and more I find myself preferring expert books and official documentation over less formal sources like blogs or guides.
 That's not to take away from the wonderful part of the software world that is sharing and helping each other.
 It's just important to verify against official sources — otherwise you hit pitfalls like security holes and solutions that only work _sometimes_.